In 2009, allegations of vote-rigging triggered protests and led to deaths

 Iranians headed to the polls Friday in a parliamentary election, marking the first nationwide balloting since a disputed vote triggered massive protests nearly three years ago.

-"Our progress in science and economics depends on your vote," slogans read in the publicity campaign that included a quote from the late founder of the nation, Ayatollah Ruhollah Khomeini, saying "The measure of a nation is its vote."
+With slogans like “Our progress in science and economics depends on your vote,” the publicity campaign included an oft-repeated quote from the late founder of the Islamic Republic, Ayatollah Ruhollah Khomenei, saying, “The measure of a nation is its vote.”

 In Iran, elections are heralded by the revolutionary regime as a popular demonstration that it enjoys the overwhelming support of the population.